When it comes to language preferences in Ghana, indigenous languages suffer. It is a continental problem.

-The link between knowing history and political agency in northern Ghana.
+The links between knowing history, media and political agency in northern Ghana.

 Hyper-partisan politics and shallow journalism obscured the implications of the protests at Kwame Nkrumah University of Science and Technology.